substrait-io/substrait/site/docs/index.md

 ## How does it work?

 Substrait provides a well-defined, cross-language [specification](spec/specification) for data compute operations.
 This includes a consistent declaration of common operations, custom operations and one or more serialized representations of this specification.
 The spec focuses on the semantics of each operation.
+In addition to the format and specification, the Substrait community also includes a number of libraries and other [useful tools to get started](/tools/producer_tools/).

 We highly recommend the [tutorial](/tutorial/sql_to_substrait/) to learn how a Substrait plan is constructed.